2nd March 2020

 Q: When and how should I contact you about an assessment for my child for the 11+?

 A: Tuition with me begins in the Autumn Term of Year Four, but I assess students while they are in Year Three.
-If your child is presently in Year 3, please contact me no earlier than the first day of the Summer Term, Monday 20th April, 2020.
+If your child is presently in Year 3, please contact me no earlier than the first day of the Summer Term, Monday 19th April, 2021.
 Please contact me through this website, but only if your child attends a state school.
 (Kindly note that I do not accept students from independent ('prep') schools for grammar school tuition with me, although I may, in certain circumstances, offer tuition for students from independent schools for Year 7 entry to the premier-league King Edward's independent schools.)
 You may send me a secure message via the <contact me> form at the foot of this page.
 This page which you are reading has details of the information that you need to give me before I arrange an assessment with you.
 Many parents have assumed - incorrectly - that they can circumvent this requirement by contacting me before their child enters Year Three, or by telephoning or visiting my home without an appointment.
 Please respect my assessment procedure as it is a way of trying to ensure that students from 'new' families have a fair chance of being considered for tuition with me.
-To put this another way, families who bombard me with emails, telephone calls and unscheduled visits to my home will reduce their family's chances of a warm welcome!
+To put this another way, parents who bombard me with emails, telephone calls and unscheduled visits to my home will reduce their family's chances of a warm welcome!

 Q: Why don't you begin 11+ tuition before Year Four?